historical-theology/stthomas/faith-reason-revelation/syllabus.md

 (as an individual student) really do matter to the class as a whole.

 With all that in mind, let me make this policy as simple as possible:
-1. With legitimate excuse(s), I will accept up to 2 late submissions from you with no penalty.
+1. With legitimate excuse(s), I will accept 1 late submission from you with no penalty.
 2. Without legitimate excuse(s), or if you are submitting a third item (of three formal submissions, no less!) late, then you will incur a 10% penalty per day.
 3. After the grading deadline has passed at the end of the semester, I will not accept any more work.

 ### Revision
+For whichever projects for which this is possible:
-For either the Augustine video presentation or the Liturgy attendance assignment, if you are not satisfied with your grade, you may do a full revision (or even start from scratch) and resubmit for full credit as though it were your first submission.
+If you are not satisfied with your grade, you may do a full revision (or even start from scratch) and resubmit for full credit as though it were your first submission.

-Other assignments are too linked to specific moments in time for revision to be possible, but it is important to me that you be able to be graded for your best work, which might mean needing to revise it after you have received my constructive feedback.
+### Statement on Software Freedom
+I am a longtime advocate of Free Software as defined by the [Free Software Foundation](https://www.gnu.org/philosophy/free-sw.en.html).
+I encourage you to teach yourself about software freedom.
+For my part, I promise that I will never require you to use non-free software, except tools that are currently required as part of our experience at the University of St. Thomas (e.g. Microsoft Teams).
+To the contrary, whenever possible, I will encourage or require you even to submit your work in formats with open standards.